 Since its inception, Farah Al Ataa established itself as a citizen movement.
 It has organised diverse activities as it develops to pursue its mission.
 Initially its volunteers held recreational "peace camps", for children aged 7-15, even before the civil war ended.
 They were chosen from diverse areas and communities from all over Lebanon.
 Some of these children matured and acquired professional skills and became very active volunteers themselves.

 In 1992, the organisation introduced a cleaning campaign that united volunteers from all over the country to save Lake Aiha in the Bekaa region.
 However, they noticed their activity was not successful as garbage accumulated again.
 From this experience, Farah Al Ataa learned that without incorporating the local population in the activity itself, and without assuring the continuity of the structure of work, the effect of the activities will not be sustainable as the improvements in the areas will not preserved or maintained.

 In fact, this was an early example of Farah Al Ataa's environmental interests and work to raise awareness in this field.
-Most recently, it played a pioneering role in tackling the Lebanese garbage crisis and providing practical solutions that are both efficient and cheap to safely pack the piles of garbage that are still on the roads in many areas in the greater Beirut area.
+In 2015, it played a pioneering role in tackling the Lebanese garbage crisis and providing practical solutions that are both efficient and cheap to safely pack the piles of garbage that were on the roads in many areas in the greater Beirut area.
 Volunteers sorted the bags, putting recyclable items separately.
 They even cleaned Roumieh prison, the biggest in the country.